Joshkingzz/cancer_patients/Readme.md

-├── 📁 sql/                  → Contains all SQL queries for analysis ├── 📁 powerbi/              → Power BI report file (.pbix) for visualization ├── 📁 python/              → contains codes for data cleaning and wrangling ├── 📁 Report/              → contains descriptive analysis and answers to questions asked by client └── 📁 Readme.md             → Project overview and explanation
+├── 📁 sql/                  → Contains all SQL queries for analysis ├── 📁 powerbi/              → Power BI report file (.pbix) for visualization ├── 📁 python/              → contains codes for data cleaning and wrangling ├── 📁 Images/              → contains pictures and screenshots of the project ├──  Report.md              → contains descriptive analysis and answers to questions asked by client └──  Readme.md             → Project overview and explanation
 ```

 ---